scality/backbeat/Using.md

 }
 ```

-Now, using the ARN of the policy (the field `Arn`), attach the policy to the
+Use the policy's ARN (in the `Arn` field) to attach the policy to the
 source role:

 ```sh